 Sir Walter buffalo grass is soft textured and maintains its remarkable beauty throughout the year.
 It is ideal for people with allergies, kids, and pets.
 It is also heat, drought, salt, and frost tolerant.
 Anco Turf is Victoria’s leading supplier of quality Sir Walter turf.
 You can buy Sir Walter turf online in Melbourne from Anco Turf with no fuss.
 For more information, contact us today at 1800 010 110.

-Do you know of any other helpful tip to care for a Sir Walter buffalo grass lawn?
+Do you know any other helpful tips to care for a Sir Walter buffalo grass lawn?
 Share it with us.

 8 Secret Tips To Keep Your Lawn Green in Summer Heat